 Holiday Food Safety

 Many people don't realize that food safety is the most important ingredient in preparing food for the holidays.
-Below are some helpful food safety resources to keep your holidays happy.

 Eating them right out of the package, without cooking, could make you sick